jaskierrr/tg-bot-code-generator/README.md

-Telegram bot designed to generate barcodes in code128 format
+Telegram bot designed to generate QR codes for Hoff warehouse